fizt656/safar/README.md

 1. Edit the `config.py` file:
    - Open the `config.py` file in a text editor.
    - Update the `OPENROUTER_KEY` and/or `REPLICATE_API_TOKEN` values.
-   - Save the file and restart Safar.
+   - Save the file and restart Safar: Desert Reverie.

 2. Set environment variables:
-   - Set the `OPENROUTER_KEY` and `REPLICATE_API_TOKEN` environment variables before running Safar.
+   - Set the `OPENROUTER_KEY` and `REPLICATE_API_TOKEN` environment variables before running Safar: Desert Reverie.
    - These will override the values in `config.py`.

 ### Manual Installation

 If you prefer to have more control over the installation process:

-1. Clone this bad boy:
+1. Clone this magic lamp:
    ```
    git clone https://github.com/fizt656/safar.git
    cd safar
    ```

-2. Create a virtual environment (because we're not savages):
+2. Create a virtual environment (because we're not desert wanderers):
    ```
    python -m venv safar_env
    ```

-3. Activate your shiny new environment:
+3. Activate your shiny new oasis:
    - On Windows:
      ```
      safar_env\Scripts\activate